HumanSignal/label-studio/docs/source/guide/start.md

 ---
 title: Start Label Studio
 type: guide
-tier: opensource
+tier: all
-order: 105
+order: 206
+order_enterprise: 110
 meta_title: Start Commands for Label Studio
 meta_description: Documentation for starting Label Studio and configuring the environment to use Label Studio with your machine learning or data science project.
-section: "Install"
+section: "Import and Export"

 ---